tjoyner/ofvioletsandlicorice/chapter21.md

 Daniel had nodded: "If I don't look at you, if I don't see you, you'll understand.
 Ok?"
 He had stroked her cheek, smiling, and added: "I had said to myself, a few peaceful days in Piedmont with my Nicole... and you're seeing a casino..."

-"Dad... reclaim the farm, and then we can have a magnum of Coca-Cola..."
+"Dad... reclaim the estate, and then we can have a magnum of Coca-Cola..."

 Daniel smiled at her and sniffed the sleeves of his shirt and jacket.
 He rubbed his nose and swallowed.
 He felt odorless and had a clean palate.
 <br/><br/><br/>